Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that median income in Seymour Surrounds is $56,175 and average income is $63,682.
-This contrasts with Rest of Vic.'s median income of $48,741 and average income of $60,693.
-Based on Wage Price Index growth of 12.16% since financial year 2022, estimated median income as of September 2025 is approximately $63,006 and average income is $71,426.
-Census 2021 data shows incomes in Seymour Surrounds cluster around the 64th percentile nationally.
-The predominant earnings cohort spans 39.8% of locals (1,824 people) with incomes between $1,500 and $2,999, similar to regional levels where this cohort represents 30.3%.
-After housing costs, residents retain 88.6% of income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 6th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Seymour Surrounds SA2 is just below the national average.
+The median assessed income is $56,175 and the average income stands at $63,682.
+In contrast, Rest of Vic.'s figures show a median income of $48,741 and an average income of $60,693.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Seymour Surrounds would be approximately $63,006 (median) and $71,426 (average) as of September 2025.
+Census 2021 income data indicates that household, family and personal incomes in Seymour Surrounds cluster around the 63rd percentile nationally.
+The earnings profile shows that the predominant cohort spans 39.8% of locals (1,824 people) with incomes in the $1,500 - $2,999 category, aligning with regional levels where this cohort also represents 30.3%.
+After housing costs, residents retain 88.6% of their income, reflecting strong purchasing power and placing Seymour Surrounds in the 6th decile according to its SEIFA income ranking.

 Frequently Asked Questions - Income